Gaming Monitors

 Why choose this monitor:

-The Gigabyte M28U features a 28″ IPS-type panel with 3840 x 2160 (‘4K’ UHD) resolution and 144Hz refresh rate.
-HDMI 2.1 is also supported, allowing compatible games consoles such as the Xbox Series X and PS5 to run a 120Hz ‘4K’ UHD signal with VRR also supported.
+The Gigabyte M27U features a 27″ IPS-type panel with 3840 x 2160 (‘4K’ UHD) resolution and 150Hz (160Hz OC) refresh rate.
+HDMI 2.1 also features, allowing compatible games consoles such as the Xbox Series X and PS5 to run a 120Hz ‘4K’ UHD signal with VRR also supported.
 The monitor provides a very tight pixel density, giving excellent detail and clarity to games and other suitably high resolution image content.
 With a crisp look to text and other fine edges.
-The IPS-type panel plus fairly generous colour gamut ensure consistent and fairly vibrant colour output.
+The IPS-type panel plus fairly generous colour gamut ensure consistent and quite vibrant colour output.
 There’s a definite edge in saturation, but not to the extremes of models with an even wider gamut.
-Vibrancy and clarity potential is well-maintained by the light to very light matte screen surface, without obvious layering in front of the image and just a light ‘misty’ graininess.
-The included stand offers good ergonomic flexibility, USB-C is included with KVM support.
-The monitor is ‘Eyesafe’ certified by TÜV Rheinland, too, reducing output of energetic blue light and potentially aiding viewing comfort.
+Vibrancy and clarity potential is well-maintained by the light to very light matte screen surface, without obvious layering in front of the image and just a light graininess.
+The included stand offers tilt and height adjustment, whilst USB-C is included with KVM support.
+The OSD is comprehensive and includes various easily accessible Low Blue Light (LBL) settings to aid viewing comfort.

 Further reading: